 6. Mysterium Coniunctionis, This work is an inquiry into the separation and synthesis of psychic opposites in alchemy.

-7. The Red Book: Liber Novus, This book is a reflection of Jung's creative and imaginative ventures, providing a visual journey through his inner experiences.
+7. The Red Book: Liber Novus, This book is a reflection of Jung's creative and imaginative ventures, pr oviding a visual process through his inner experiences.

-8. The Structure and Dynamics of the Psyche, This book presents a collection of Jung's writings on the complex dynamic interactions of the conscious and unconscious mind.
+8. The Structure and Dynamics of the Psyche, This book presents a collection of Jung's writings on the complex active interactions of the conscious and unconscious mind.

 9. Aion: Researches into the Phenomenology of the Self, This work discusses the concept of the Self and describes the process of individuation.